 Once the negative remarks are erased from your report, your credit score should bounce right back.

 5. You Paid Off a Loan

-That’s why even doing something that you should be proud of, paying off a loan, can hurt your score.
+That’s frustrating because you should be proud of paying off a loan!

 “The risk of a little drop in your credit score should almost never be a reason not to pay off a loan,” Silverman says.
 “The only exception is if you expect to apply for a home or auto loan in the next six months or so.
 In that case, you might want to wait so that the lenders with whom you’re applying see the best possible score.”